Outstanding High Technology and a High Quality of Life Call The Plymouth Community Home

 Data for Plymouth Township & City of Plymouth, Michigan

-To get the most recent demographic information on Plymouth Township and Plymouth, you can use the following link for census data and projections from the Southeast Michigan Council of Governments (SEMCOG):
+To get the most recent demographic information on Plymouth Township and Plymouth, you can use the following link for census data and projections from the Southeast Michigan Council of Governments (SEMCOG).
+You can select our communities demographics by clicking on the down arrow in the right corner:

 Plymouth Township & The City of Plymouth: semcog.org